jonduan/proposal/_posts/2016-12-19-energy-analysis.md

 the amount of energy required per unit of ac3vity of the various structure types
 • Doing more with less
 • Helps to stabilize or reduce energy use

+What are the main drivers behind our Global energy use?
+Structure - Volume - Time
+Volume - Structure - Efficiency